JesusCabrera84/siscom-consumer/README.md

 ## Architecture

 ```
-MQTT → Consumer → Processor → [POI/Geofence Logic] → Kafka + PostgreSQL
+MQTT → Consumer → Kafka + PostgreSQL
 ```

 ## How It Works

-**Tracking Consumer Rust** is a high-performance service designed to consume GPS tracking data from an MQTT broker, process it (including POI and Geofence logic), and forward the results to Kafka and PostgreSQL for further use and analytics.
+**Tracking Consumer Rust** is a high-performance service designed to consume GPS tracking data from an MQTT broker and forward the raw data to Kafka and PostgreSQL for further use and analytics.
+The logic for Points of Interest (POI) and Geofence evaluation is handled by a separate microservice that consumes from Kafka.

 ### Execution Flow